You just spent $10,000 on an industry trade show. Your booth was packed, your team collected 300+ leads, and you’re feeling confident about ROI.

 Now multiply this across multiple shows.
 The same prospect visited your booth at three conferences and conventions over six months.

+After giving up on spreadsheet hell, most people turn to other lead capture software.
 Walk into any trade show and you’ll see the same setup: badge scanners, lead retrieval devices, QR codes on every surface.
-The technology has evolved from clipboards to digital.
-But these tools all solve for lead capture, not attribution.
+But these tools all solve for lead capture, not attribution, and completely miss the point.

-Can it preserve the trade show as the source when someone fills out a web form three months later?
-Can it distinguish serious buying discussions from quick chats about free swag?
+They can’t tell you whether a visitor came because of a pre-show LinkedIn campaign or wandered in from foot traffic.
+They can’t preserve the trade show as the source when someone fills out a web form three months later.
+And they can’t distinguish a serious buying conversation from a two-minute chat about free swag.

 How to Track Leads at Trade Shows: What Actually Works

-What this requires: Real-time lead qualification at the booth.
-Scoring systems that capture urgency and fit.
-Notes about specific needs that flow directly to your CRM, not scribbled on business cards that disappear into coat pockets.
+This requires real-time lead qualification at the booth, scoring systems that capture urgency and fit, and notes about specific needs that flow directly to your CRM.

-What this requires: Attribution that persists through the entire sales cycle.
-Systems that give appropriate credit to the trade show even when other channels influenced the deal (the prospect attended your webinar, downloaded content, and requested a demo after the booth visit).
-Source data that’s locked from being overwritten as “Website” or “Referral” when someone fills out a form.
+This requires attribution that persists through the entire sales cycle, systems that give appropriate credit to the trade show even when other channels influenced the deal, and source data that’s locked from being overwritten as “Website” or “Referral” when someone fills out a form.

 The Reality Check